Originally published on 28th September 2018

 In summary, your policy should include:

-When writing your policy it is crucial that you consider all the factors that could prevent an employee from adhering to the rules.
-Take into account those who dress a certain way for religious reasons.
-If particular rules interfere with this, but are crucial for safety reasons, they must be justified and communicated respectively.
+When writing your policy, it is crucial you consider everything that could prevent an employee from adhering to the rules — such as those who dress a certain way for religious reasons.
+If particular rules interfere with this — but are crucial for safety reasons — they must be justified and communicated respectfully.

 Reasonable adjustments must also be made where necessary for disabilities, illnesses, allergies, and small or large individuals.

-The dress code should not be stricter for one gender over the other.
+The dress code should not differentiate based on gender.
 There have been cases where women have been asked to go home because of refusing to wear heels, for example.
-The rules must apply to both equally, even if the particular garments themselves differ.
+Rules must apply equally to each gender — even if particular garments differ.

 If you choose to ask your staff to remove piercings or cover tattoos while at work, you need to justify the reasoning behind it — and communicate this carefully and respectfully.

 So, Do You Need a Staff Uniform Policy?

 Whatever your business, there’s a good chance a dress code of some description would be helpful to your company and its employees.
 When deciding on the nature of your policy, consider why you want employees to dress a certain way.
 What are you trying to achieve?
 This will help you to determine how strict your policy should be and what it should contain.
 Staff uniforms can be a great way to build your company’s brand identity while making life simpler for customers and employees.
 In some organisations, a dress code will be essential for ensuring the safety of employees.
 Make sure you balance the company objectives against what it is reasonable to expect of employees.
 A considered and well-written policy can make work life better for everyone.